ACK alert management

 Symptoms

-The Pod's status is Evicted, and the node reports a disk pressure condition: The node had condition: [DiskPressure].
+The Pod status is Evicted.
+The node is experiencing disk pressure (The node had condition: [DiskPressure].).

 Cause

-When disk usage on a node reaches the eviction threshold (85% by default), the kubelet initiates pressure-based eviction.
-The kubelet attempts to free space, primarily through image garbage collection.
-If this fails to reclaim enough space, the kubelet evicts the Pod to relieve the disk pressure.
-You can log on to the target node and run the df -h command to check the disk usage.
+When a node's disk usage reaches the eviction threshold (85% by default), kubelet initiates pressure-based eviction, running image garbage collection and potentially evicting Pods.
+Log on to the target node and run df -h to check disk usage.

-1. Log on to the target node (in a containerd runtime environment) and run the following command to prune unused container images and free up disk space.
+1. Log on to the target node (containerd runtime) and run the following command to remove unused images:

 crictl rmi --prune

-2. Clean up logs or scale up the node's disk.
+2. Clean up logs or expand the node's disk capacity.

 3. Adjust the relevant thresholds.

-• For nodes that frequently experience this issue, assess your application's storage needs and plan your resource requests and node disk capacity accordingly.
+• If a node frequently triggers this alert, evaluate your application's storage requirements and plan node disk capacity accordingly.

-• Regularly monitor storage usage to promptly identify and mitigate potential risks.
-For more information, see the node storage monitoring dashboard.
+• Regularly monitor storage usage through the Node storage monitoring dashboard.

 Pod OOMKilling